-New Hanover Regional Medical Center Wound Care Clinic is dedicated to healing wounds, preventing lower limb loss and optimizing outcomes for patients in an outpatient setting.
+New Hanover Regional Medical Center Wound Care Clinic is dedicated to healing wounds, preventing lower limb loss and optimizing outcomes for adult and pediatric patients in an outpatient setting.

 If you or a loved one has a wound that is of concern or is not healing properly, you may have what is referred to as a complex or non-healing wound.